tdcosim/TDcoSim/docs/Example_3.md

                         "avoidNodes":["sourcebus","rg60"],
                         "dt":0.008333

+Same configuration was used for DERs in bus number 2.

-3. With distribution system connected to Bus 1 of 118 bus system without any DERs on the distribution system.
+3. With distribution system connected to Bus 2 and Bus 3 of 118 bus system without any DERs on the distribution system.
 The DER configuration used for this case is shown below:

         "nodenumber": 1,